jaxtisapia/meteor-hello-world/README.md

 - Get a cleaner approach to adding <Mutation/> and <Query/>.
 Front end is too clumsy with such inclusions ***NEW***

+- Instead of always calling `Security.isLoggedIn(this.userId)` in Resolvers, pass all authed routes through a middleware.
+Otherwise, Security refactoring, especially adding more security features, would be difficult ***NEW***

 - Style all pages with material design/Custom Library

 - Clean organisation of styling elements